tc39/proposal-measure/README.md

 * All of the above operations throw if incompatible dimensions are used, for example, adding a measure of volume to a measure of speed.

+### User-defined units

+Users can specify values for `unit` other than the ones we support.
+The only mathematical operations that apply to Measurements with non-standard units are the ones involving scalars.

 ### Methods shifted to Smart Units

 All of the localization-related methods are shifted to Smart Units.
 There can be